hargup/intern_diary_2016/notes_from_mailing_list.md

     * Mark Vickers argues that EME improves upon many of the accessibility issues in plugin systems used to play protected content by providing standard ways to add accessibility features.
-[46]
-     Mark further asks following questions to David and EME editors.
+[46] Vickers, Mark further asks following questions to David and EME editors.
 [47]
-"""
+        ```
         David Singer:
-1. How would the application and user agent communicate the particular content-protection scheme?
-Would it be in the source element type and/or codecs attributes?
+        1. How would the application and user agent communicate the particular
+        content-protection scheme?
+Would it be in the source element type and/or
+        codecs attributes?
 Can you give a concrete example?

         2. How would the application key server connect to the user-agent key client?

-3. Are there any examples deployed, prototyped or proposed for a specific content protection system using HTML5 in this manner?
+        3. Are there any examples deployed, prototyped or proposed for a specific
+        content protection system using HTML5 in this manner?

         David Dorwin, Adrian Bateman, Mark Watson:
-1. Can you provide a functionality comparison of content protection using the current specs vs. with your proposal?
+        1. Can you provide a functionality comparison of content protection using the
-"""
+        current specs vs. with your proposal?
+        ```

-    * David's responds to the question [48] and Mark responds by arguing that many browsers have entire media pipeline in the browers code and hence it cannot use the content protection facilities available on the OS, he also claims that it is not a myth that protected content cannot be run in HTML5 because there isn't a standard way to do it.
-[49] And then David responds agains (will do the summarization later) [56].
+    * David's responds to the question [48] and Mark Watson responds by arguing that many browsers have entire media pipeline in the browers code and hence it cannot use the content protection facilities available on the OS, he also claims that it is not a myth that protected content cannot be run in HTML5 because there isn't a standard way to do it.
+[49] And then David responds again (will do the summarization later) [56].

-    * To issue of creating unlevelled field for browser's Mark responds that the same situation exists in plugin based enviornments and EME improves upon that.
+    * To issue of creating unlevelled field for browser's Mark Watson responds that the same situation exists in plugin based enviornments and EME improves upon that.
 [50] To which Boris's response was that any new browser with correct implementation of NPAPI can work with flash so the answer really depends on the